stock2shop/website/content/case-studies/omnico.md

 - Sales rep ordering system directly from the B2B platform.

 ---
-## OPEN UP ADDITIONAL SALES CHANNELS
+## Open up additional sales channels
 Opening up new sales channels is another one of our specialities.
 We made it significantly easier for Omnico to sell through additional sales channels – automated drop shipping through marketplaces, a B2C Magento sales channel to sell end-of-range stock, and a streamlined sales rep ordering platform through the B2B store.

 ---